African Giant: Singles

 "Gbona" was released as the album's lead single on September 27, 2018.
 The Clarence Peters-directed music video for "Gbona" features Kalukata-influenced female dancers.
-The album's second single "On the Low" was released on November 16, 2018.
+The album's second single, "On the Low", was released on November 16, 2018.
 Burna Boy won Viewers' Choice award for "On the Low" at the 2020 Soundcity MVP Awards Festival.
 "On the Low" received 15 million streams in France and was awarded a gold plaque by the National Syndicate of Phonographic Publishing (SNEP).
 The accompanying music video for "On the Low" was shot and directed by Meji Alabi.

 The Zlatan-assisted track "Killin Dem" was released on January 3, 2019, as the album's third single.
 The Prodigeezy-directed music video for "Killin Dem" incorporates clips from a Zubby Michael Nollywood film and features a mixture of Zanku dance styles.
 Burna Boy won Best Collaboration for "Killin' Dem" at The Headies 2019.
 He was also nominated for Best Collaboration and won Song of the Year for "Killin Den" at the 2019 African Muzik Magazine Awards.
 Moreover, he won Song of the Year and was nominated for Best Collaboration and Listeners' Choice for "Killin Dem" at the 2020 Soundcity MVP Awards Festival.

 "Dangote" was released as the album's fourth single on March 1, 2019.
 The music video for "Dangote" was shot and directed by Clarence Peters; it depicts the desperation of the poor and their oppression.
 During it, viewers can see an unlicensed pharmacist selling drugs in a public vehicle and a preacher passing around a plate for donations.
 The New Afrika Shrine is also depicted in the video.

-The album's fifth single "Anybody" was released on June 14, 2019.
+The album's fifth single, "Anybody", was released on June 14, 2019.
 As part of Apple Music's Up Next programming, Burna Boy performed the song on Jimmy Kimmel Live!.
 A music video directed by Clarence Peters accompanied the song's release.
 The video features various neon hues and dancers in numerous wardrobes.
 The Kel P-produced track "Pull Up" was released on July 22, 2019, as the album's sixth single.
 Burna Boy premiered the song on Zane Lowe's Beats 1 radio show.
 On August 21, 2019, the music video for the Meji Alabi-directed "Pull Up" was released.
 In it, Burna Boy displays his vintage aesthetic fashion style.

-The album's seventh single "Omo" was released on November 6, 2019, along with its music video.
-The visuals for "Omo" was directed by Clarence Peters and begins with a shot of Burna Boy sitting on a chair inside a strip club, with the words Giant Club highlighted in neon.
+The album's seventh single, "Omo", was released on November 6, 2019, along with its music video.
+The video for "Omo" was directed by Clarence Peters and begins with a shot of Burna Boy sitting on a chair inside a strip club, with the words Giant Club highlighted in neon.
 The album's eighth single "Secret", a track that features American singer Jeremih and Jamaican dancehall artist Serani, was released on January 24, 2020.
 The David Camarena-directed video for the song was shot in various dimly lit, monochromatic settings.